MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-raw-api.md

-In online shopping flow, sometime you have this business logic - when your order expired, you need to release the inventory.
+In online shopping flow, sometimes you have this business logic - when your order expired, you need to release the inventory.